fluxnetart/fluxnetart.github.io/_posts/2025-05-18-video-mandala.md

 </script>

-<a href="https://fluxnetart.github.io/Rosa/">Rosa Lewis'</a> ‘Breathing as the Bisophere’ project is creating guided imaginal meditations and media content that offer insights into how directly experiencing and embracing the ever-changing nature of ecosystems can create a sense of belonging and peace – we are all an expression of nature in its constant change.
+<a href="https://fluxnetart.github.io/Rosa/">‘Breathing as the Bisophere’</a> project is creating guided imaginal meditations and media content that offer insights into how directly experiencing and embracing the ever-changing nature of ecosystems can create a sense of belonging and peace – we are all an expression of nature in its constant change.
 This project aims to empower people to feel a sense of beauty, nourishment and love by embodying the biosphere’s breath and contemplating their interconnection with ecosystem energy, water, and carbon fluxes.

 As part of the project, we are creating a video mandala by collating clips of people, in locations around the world, connecting with nature in contemplative ways.
 We would be delighted to include <a href = "https://bit.ly/fluxart-submit-video-mandala">your submissions!</a>